 - Bathrooms are for indoor rink use only.
-Two porta-potties will be added for outside rink use and the outside door to the bathrooms will be locked.
-Bathroom stalls and sinks may be closed to allow for physical distancing.
+Two porta-potties are located along the outside rink and the outside door to the bathrooms is locked.

-- Staff will disinfect high-touch areas and stock soap/toilet paper every two hours.
+- Staff will disinfect high-touch areas and stock soap/toilet paper as needed.
 The bathrooms are professionally cleaned twice a week.

 - The concession stand is closed for the season, and vending machines are unplugged.

-- The concession seating area is closed, and no birthday parties will be scheduled during the season.
+- The concession seating area is closed, and birthday parties are not scheduled during public sessions.